 Here is an excellent site for learning Chinese from scratch (and note that is not a boring site that simply lists other sites, but is what one in web jargon calls "landing pages", or pages where, in this instance, your first click takes you to a page where you begin a Chinese lesson... did I mention that it is provided by the BBC?).

-Here is a site which, though it offers links to many other Chinese language resource sites, is at least not boring – and it is the creation of a former professor (now Professor Emeritus) at the University of Northern Iowa in the US ).
+Here is a site that though it offers links to many other Chinese language resource sites, is at least not boring – and it is the creation of a former professor (now Professor Emeritus) at the University of Northern Iowa in the US ).

 Here is a very interesting site that offers a wide range of resources for the beginner to the Chinese language.
 As the website of Professor Emeritus above, it offers links to other resources, but it also offers many resources itself, such as translation dictionaries and flashcards for learning traditional Chinese characters, to name only two - Mandarin Tools.